edspective/edspective.github.io/_pages/share.md

 If we are short of our target sales, we still want to gift contributors and referrals proportionally with 20% of profits.
 If we exceed our target sales, we will only gift up to the aforementioned amounts.
 All further profits, including those after the first two months of sales, will go in part toward living expenses of team members and mostly toward fueling future initiatives, possibly including a series of further books (relationships, job search, who knows)!
 For a more complete preview of what is to come, see our <a href="/plan" target="_blank">plan</a>.

 Please share your thoughts with us on these topics via the comments section at the bottom of the page.
+We hope we are being transparent and clear that we cannot actually guarantee money at this time, but we fully intend to go through with this, make a big splash, and share many small pieces of a big pie.

 ## Relationship Agreement